danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 The tool provided Jamie with concise insights extracted from peer-reviewed documents and current articles, safeguarding his presentation from being "just another PowerPoint."

 > **WHAT HE GOT:**
 > A succinct summary of recent cybersecurity trends, including a line graph demonstrating performance metrics over the past year.
-Miranda, peering over her sticky note-covered desk, nodded appreciatively when Jamie presented this--his ability to connect the dots through Elicit boosted his credibility.
+Eleanor, peering over her sticky note-covered desk, nodded appreciatively when Jamie presented this--his ability to connect the dots through Elicit boosted his credibility.

 Then came the piece de resistance.
 Jamie, wanting to impress both CEOs equally, decided to create visuals that fused their two worlds.
 He turned to Midjourney for a creative spin.
-While Miranda saw numbers and tech, Greg idealized wheat fields kissed by the Californian sun.
+While Eleanor saw numbers and tech, Greg idealized wheat fields kissed by the Californian sun.
 Jamie spun both visions into a digital canvas.

 **Midjourney** — An AI image generator accessed through Discord.
 Users type text descriptions and receive stylized, artistic images in seconds, making it popular for concept art, illustrations, and visual brainstorming without traditional design tools.